bahaungor/ocr_tf/README.md

 </details>

 # Usage
 This repository is in the form of an `ipynb` notebook and is not intended for use as a standalone program.
-The code contained in the notebook serves as a reference for how to train a Faster R-CNN model for correct wheel nut installation detection.
+The code contained in the notebook serves as a reference for how to train an OCR model.

 # Model Performance
 ![Image of the project](./images/project-image-2.png)